Cheshire East Council today held a flag ceremony to mark Armed Forces Week.

 The community covenant is a voluntary statement of support between communities and the armed forces.
 The aims of the community covenant are to:

 ● Encourage local communities to support the armed forces community in their areas;

 ● Nurture public understanding and awareness of issues affecting the armed forces community;

 ● Recognise and remember the sacrifices made by the armed forces community; and

 ● Encourage activities which help to integrate the armed forces community into local life.

-The Government has published a national Armed Forces Covenant which sets the tone for Government policy aimed at improving the support available for the armed forces community.
+The Government has published a national Armed Forces Covenant, which sets the tone for national policy to improve the support available for the armed forces community.